-My name is Nerida and I am a PhD student in the Department of Gender, Sexuality and Women’s Studies at Simon Fraser University in British Columbia, Canada.
-I am intellectually curious about marriage as a technology of social control, governance and colonization in Western societies.
-My work is a critical exploration of marriage that interrogates compulsory monogamy and the economic and social privileging of the romantic dyad.
-Marriage has undergone significant change over the last twenty years, the most notable of which is the formal inclusion of same-sex couples.
-Underscoring this fundamental shift in jurisprudence, is an allegiance to the underlying principle of monogamy and the romantic and social ideal that true love is a numeric equation between two partners.
-My research explores how Canadian law has shifted dramatically to support the inclusion of same-sex couples, while adamantly excluding any reconfigurations of numeric possibilities that extend beyond the socially enshrined dyad.
+My name is Nerida and I am PhD candidate in the Department of Gender, Sexuality and Women’s Studies at Simon Fraser University in British Columbia, Canada.
+My doctoral research is a critical exploration of marriage that interrogates compulsory monogamy and the economic and social privileging of the romantic dyad though the BC Supreme Court Charter Reference on Polygamy that was conducted in 2011 to determine whether the criminalization of polygamy was consistent with the Canadian Charter of Rights and Freedoms.
+Marriage, as an agent of social control and a colonizing force in Western society, has undergone significant change over the last twenty years resulting in the legal inclusion of same-sex couples.
+Underscoring this fundamental shift is an allegiance to the principles of monogamy and the social ideal that the “natural” building block of society are sexual dyadic partnerships centred on romantic love.